mougnibas/ffmpeg-docker/README.md

   1. Other subtitle 1
   1. Other subtitle 1
 1. Adjust `-disposition` according to the previously mapped streams
-1. Adjust `-b:a:1` according to the previously mapped audio streams (delete / keep the linge)
+1. Adjust `-b:a:1` according to the previously mapped audio streams (delete / keep the line)
 1. Adjust `-b:a` bitrate according to the number of channels
   1. stereo (2 channels) : 128 kb/s
   1. 5.1    (6 channels) : 384 kb/s